gunnar0022/my-yomitan-setup/README.md

 ![Yomitan dictionary configuration](yomitan-download.png)
 *Example: The link should take you here, it can't load or the json file, so just download it and move on.*

+### Navigate to the Yomitan Settings Page
-- Click the Yomitan icon in Chrome (it might be hiding in the extensions puzzle piece in the top right of the browser) and go to **Settings (from the extension)→ Backup (on the leftside of the settings page)**.
+- Click the Yomitan icon in Chrome (it might be hiding in the extensions puzzle piece in the top right of the browser) and go to **Settings (represented as a cog)**
+- From the settings page, navigate to **Backup** (on the leftside of the settings page).
 - Import the file using Yomitan’s import feature.
 - THIS IS IN THE **BACKUP**, **NOt THE DICTIONARY SECTION**
 ![Yomitan dictionary import](yomitan-import.png)
 *Example: Importing dictionaries into Yomitan using the backup.*
+- It should be the most recent file in your downloads folder, select it and hit open.
-- Select the file you just downloaded.
-It will take a moment to download all the dictionaries.
+- It will take a moment to download all the dictionaries.
 It's over 800,000 lines of dictionary data.
-You can watch the progress under where you just imported it, begin the next steps once it's finished.
+- You can watch the progress under where you just imported it, begin the next steps once it's finished.

 - Now **Enable Dictionaries** at the top of the page.
 Click the **Configure Installed and Enabled Dictionaries**
 - Your dictionaries might not be in the same order